anotherRedbeard/azure-hub-network-setup/README.md

    ```

 5. **Update VPN Client Address Routes** (If accessing peered VNets)

    Currently, VPN clients can access:
    - Hub VNet: `10.3.0.0/16` (dev) or `10.4.0.0/16` (prod)
    - Azure PaaS services via private endpoints

    To access additional peered VNets, you may need to:
-   - Add routes to the VPN Gateway configuration
+   - Add routes to the VPN Gateway Point-to-Site configuration
    - Or use the hub's DNS resolver for routing

 ### 🔄 Ongoing Management

 **Extracting VPN Config Without Re-deployment:**

 ```bash
 # Use the extract-vpn workflow action to get configs anytime
 # Or run locally: